Dallas/Forth Worth and Surrounding Area, Texas

 Additionally, Big Bend Ranch State Park was designated as an International Dark Sky Park in November 2017.
 Together, the two parks form one of the largest contiguous areas under dark-skies protection in the United States.

-Texan by Nature is working to connect every oil and gas operator in the Permian, and in the state, to the Observatory in order to spread education and awareness of the positive benefits of the Dark Skies Initiative and encourage oil and gas operators to adopt the “Recommended Lighting Practices” because good conservation is good business.
+Through the Conservation Wrangler program, Texan by Nature is working to connect every oil and gas operator in the Permian, and in the state, to the Observatory in order to spread education and awareness of the positive benefits of the Dark Skies Initiative and encourage oil and gas operators to adopt the “Recommended Lighting Practices” because good conservation is good business.
+TxN has worked with Dark Skies Initiative staff to create updated collateral and messaging for education and fundraising.
+Additionally, TxN has made many new connections to the oil and gas industry and aided in the release of a Dark Skies Notice to Oil and Gas Operators from the Railroad Commision of Texas in February 2019.
+This partnership has also resulted in many meeting and speaking opportunities and press exposure that has resulted in 137,388,805 impressions!

 Implementing dark skies friendly lighting on your operations?
 Texan by Nature wants to celebrate and acknowledge your efforts to protect dark skies through our Texan by Nature Certification Program, apply today so we can tell your story!
 Download the TxN Project Certification for Dark Skies Friendly Lighting in the Resources section below for more information.